-Which Bose noise-canceling headphones should you buy?
+Bose QC 35 II vs. QC 25: What's the difference (and which should you buy)?

 It's also quite a bit lighter than the QC35 model, weighing in at 6.9 ounces (compared to the 8.3 oz of the Bluetooth model).

-This size and weight difference is largely due to the lithium-ion battery built into the QC35 II, along with the integrated mic and music controls.
+These size and weight differences are largely due to the lithium-ion battery built into the QC35 II, along with the integrated mic and music controls.

-The QC25 does have a slightly longer headphone cord (56 inches to the QC35 II's 47.2 inches) because of the addition of inline mic and play controls on the cord.
+The QC25 does have a slightly longer headphone cord (56 inches to the QC35 II's 47.2 inches) because of an inline mic and play controls on the cord.

-Noise cancellation and sound
+Bose QC 35 II vs. QC 25: Noise cancellation and sound

 Both headsets offer Bose's top-tier, adaptive noise-cancellation technology.
-In our testing, it's one of the best at isolating your music from the sounds of the outside world.
+In our testing, we've found both are some of the best at isolating your music from the sounds of the outside world.

 It's also a powered technology: Both require battery power to provide noise-cancellation.
 The QC25 uses a single AAA battery, while the Q35 II uses rechargeable lithium-ion batteries.